-We’d love to find someone willing to manage and expand H-Amstdy’s presence in social media outlets.
+We’d love to find someone willing to manage and perhaps expand H-Amstdy’s presence in social media outlets.
 At this moment, this would be our Twitter account but we are open to spreading our wings if someone is willing.
 At a minimum, this person would tweet H-Amstdy’s announcements, CFP’s, and other posts, making savvy use of hashtags and @'s.

-Editor: New Projects
+Editors: New Projects

 H-Net produces an expanding library of original podcasts, photo essays, will soon be announcing its first peer review journal, and is continuously enhancing its capabilities to produce new digital humanities projects.
-Recent new projects on H-Net include The Kentucky Woman Suffrage Project on H-Kentucky, the World War I timeline and The H-Net Book Channel.
+Recent new projects on H-Net include The Kentucky Woman Suffrage Project on H-Kentucky, the World War I Timeline and The H-Net Book Channel.

 H-Amstdy seeks new editors with ideas for original online projects.
 We’re interested in area expertise over web wizardry: H-Net provides training and support so you can focus on content you’d like to deliver.
 Ideas can include on going blogs or podcasts, one-off roundtable discussions, videos, interview projects.
 We’re open to your ideas.

 If you’re interested in any of the above or have questions, please let us know at email@example.com